LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Introduction

 \section{Introduction}

-Large-scale Language Models (LLMs)~\cite{dai2019transformer,radford2019language,zhang2022opt,raffel2020exploring,devlin2018bert} have stimulated widespread attention in both academia and industry.
-Driven by massive corpora and advanced hardware, LLMs exhibit remarkable understanding and generative ability, propelling language tasks into a higher level.
-Recently, significant progress has been made on instruction-following models, e.g., ChatGPT~\cite{chatgpt} and GPT-3.5 (text-davinci-003)~\cite{brown2020language}.
-Following instructions in natural language, they can generate professional and contextual responses in a conversational way.
+Large Language Models (LLMs)~\citep{dai2019transformer,radford2019language,zhang2022opt,raffel2020exploring,devlin2018bert} have stimulated widespread attention in both academia and industry.
+Driven by massive corpora and advanced hardware, LLMs exhibit remarkable understanding and generative ability, propelling language tasks to a higher level.
+Recently, significant progress has been made on instruction-following models, e.g., ChatGPT~\citep{OpenAI2023ChatGPT} and GPT-4~\citep{OpenAI2023GPT4TR}, which follow language instructions and generate contextual responses.
 However, the further prevalence of instruction models is largely impeded by the closed-source restriction and high development costs.

-To alleviate this, Stanford Alpaca~\cite{alpaca} proposes to fine-tune an LLM, i.e., LLaMA~\cite{touvron2023llama} into an instruction-following model, which is affordable and replicable.
-Starting from 175 human-written instruction-output pairs~\cite{selfinstruct}, Alpaca leverages GPT-3.5 to expand the training data to 52K in a self-instruct manner.
+To alleviate this, Stanford Alpaca~\citep{alpaca} proposes to fine-tune an open-source LLM, i.e., LLaMA~\citep{touvron2023llama} into an instruction-following model, which is affordable and replicable.
+Starting from 175 human-written instruction-output pairs~\citep{selfinstruct}, Alpaca leverages GPT-3.5~\citep{brown2020language} to expand the training data to 52K in a self-instruct manner.
 Supervised by this, Alpaca fine-tunes the entire 7B parameters in LLaMA, producing an exceptional instruction model that performs similarly to GPT-3.5.
-Despite Alpaca's effectiveness, a complete fine-tuning of large-scale LLaMA is still time-consuming, computation-intensive, multi-modality unsupported and cumbersome to transfer to different downstream scenarios.
+Despite Alpaca's effectiveness, a complete fine-tuning of large-scale LLaMA is still time-consuming, computation-intensive, and cumbersome to transfer to different downstream scenarios.